Are you a non-resident landlord?

 The automatic overseas test:

-1.You were resident in the UK in one or more of the previous three tax years and you spend fewer than 16 days in the UK in the tax year; or
+- In one or more of the previous three tax years, you lived in the UK for fewer than 16 days during that tax year; or

-2.You were not resident in the UK in each of the previous three tax years and you spend fewer than 46 days in the UK in the tax year; or
+- The previous three tax years you have not been resident in the UK and you spent fewer than 46 days in the UK in the tax year; or

 The automatic UK test:

-A Work tie
+A tie via employment

 A 90-day tie

-Assuming the automatic tests above are not met, you will be treated as UK resident in the tax year if you have at least the following number of ties:
+If the automatic tests above are not met, you will be treated as a UK resident if you meet any of the following ties: